The best John Lewis ads… and the worst

 As the nation waits for the annual dose of festive cheer from the department store, let’s look back at the big tunes that have featured in previous years…

-The 2018 John Lewis Christmas Advert is due on your TV screens any day now, and the annual unveiling of heart-string-tugging festive cheer has become as much a seasonal tradition as carols, turkey and having a whacking great tree in your front room.
+The 2018 John Lewis Christmas Advert features Elton John as seen through the ages, thanks to the magical gift of a piano.
+The annual unveiling of heart-string-tugging festive cheer has become as much a seasonal tradition as carols, turkey and having a whacking great tree in your front room.

 2017: Elbow - Golden Slumbers